regularhunter/gumdrop/CONTRIBUTING.md

 ### Prerequisites

-If you want to contribute to the Amberol project, you will need to have the development tools appropriate for your operating system, including:
+If you want to contribute to the Gumdrop project, you will need to have the development tools appropriate for your operating system, including:

  - Python 3.x